 Campsite fires can spread quickly.
 A smoke alarm will give you early warning of a fire.
 If you have a fire extinguisher and fire blanket, you will increase your chances of putting out a fire early, even if it started in someone else’s tent.

-On campsites, there should be a gap of at least three metres between caravans, camper vans and tents.
-Vehicles in which no one is sleeping can be parked in the gap.
+On campsites, there should be a gap of at least four metres between caravans, camper vans and tents.

 The provisions of the Planning and Building Act may apply to terraces, wooden caravan extensions and other more permanent structures.
 These will be described in the campsite rules.